-What happens if I jointly own my home with my spouse, make an adjustment claim, and my spouse owes money to a Vermont state agency?

-If the Department will notifies you that the property tax adjustment was used to pay money owed to a Vermont state agency.
+What happens if I jointly own my home with my spouse, make a claim, and my spouse owes money to a Vermont state agency?
+If your property tax credit was used to pay money owed to a Vermont state agency, the Department will notify you.
 You have 30 days from the date of the notice to submit an "injured spouse" claim.
-You may receive the portion of the adjustment equal to the percentage of your ownership of the homestead.
-See the the instructions in the 2018 Income Tax Return Booklet in our website forms section.
+You may receive the portion of the credit equal to the percentage of your ownership of the homestead.
+For more details, see tax. vermont.gov/individuals/injured-spouse.